maxwelltsai/ABIE/README.md

 # Moving Planets Around (MPA) Project

-## This repository has been moved to the [MovingPlanetsAround/ABIE](https://github.com/MovingPlanetsAround/ABIE) repository.
-The book associated with the ABIE code _Moving Planets Around_ will be published by the MIT Press around April 2020.
-Stay tuned!
+## This repository has been moved to the [MovingPlanetsAround/ABIE](https://github.com/MovingPlanetsAround/ABIE) repository and will no longer be updated.
+The book associated with the ABIE code _Moving Planets Around_ has been published by the MIT Press in September 2020.
+See https://mitpress.mit.edu/books/moving-planets-around.

 ### The Alice-Bob Integrator Environment (ABIE)